-The English proficiency course offered by the Department of English Language Teaching to the students of the Faculty of Applied Sciences is geared to assist students to deal with any language problem they might encounter when they follow their academic courses in the English medium in the faculty.
-The lessons planned for them in the first year will cover the four major skills of English language listening, speaking, reading and writing.
-It is a mandatory requirement to pass the English Proficiency Examination in order to obtain the degree in the university
+The English proficiency courses offered by the Department of English Language Teaching to the students of the Faculty of Applied Sciences are geared to assist students to deal with the English language skills they need when they follow their academic courses in English medium.
+The two courses in the first year first and second semesters will cover the four major skills of English language; listening, speaking, reading and writing.
+It is a mandatory requirement to complete the two English courses in order to obtain the degree in the university.

-Course Content
+Course content